-How you eat matters for your health as much as what you eat
+How you eat matters as much as what you eat

-How we eat can have a greater effect on health than what we eat.
-Slowly or quickly?
-Do we savor our food or eat while working?
+How we eat has as big effect as what we eat.
+Do you eat slowly or quickly?
+Do you savour food or eat while working?
 Alone or in company?
 How we consume food has an impact not only on our enjoyment of the meal but also on our health.

 “How” is not just about the speed of eating; it’s about the circumstances in which we eat.
 Are we alone or in company?
 In a pleasant or unpleasant environment?
 In a hurry or at ease?
 Eating has always been a social event.
 We gather for meals and discuss life.
 In today’s fast-paced world, eating has become a solitary activity.
 We take food on the go and multitask with messages and calls.
 We don’t pay attention to the act of eating.